calwilee/LoLEDA/README.md

 </div>

 We calculate a p-value of 0.0308.
-Since this is less than our significiance level of .05, we reject the null, and conclude that the missingness of `ban5` is dependent on `'gameid'`.
-Essentally, whether or not a team forgoes their last ban is dependent on the game.
+Since this is less than our significance level of .05, we reject the null, and conclude that the missingness of `ban5` is dependent on `gameid`.
+Essentially, whether or not a team forgoes their last ban is dependent on the game.

 Certain teams may be more comfortable forfeiting a ban depending on who they are up against.
-Forfiting a ban is generally considered a bad idea.
-Since it isn't advisible to not use a ban, it may be the case that teams forfit bans only in matches where they feel very confident against their oppnent.
-As a result, teams may be more willing to forfeit a ban depending on the match up, making the missing data in `'ban5'` dependent on `'gameid'`.
+Forfeiting a ban is generally considered a bad idea.
+Since it isn't advisable to not use a ban, it may be the case that teams forfeit bans only in matches where they feel very confident against their opponent.
+As a result, teams may be more willing to forfeit a ban depending on the match up, making the missing data in `ban5` dependent on `gameid`.

 > `ban5` and `ban1`

-**Null Hypothesis:** the distribution of `ban1` when `ban5` is missing is about the same as the distribution of the `ban1` when `ban5` is not missing\
+**Null Hypothesis:** The distribution of `ban1` when `ban5` is missing is about the same as the distribution of the `ban1` when `ban5` is not missing\
-**Alternative Hypothesis:** the distribution of `ban1` when `ban5` is missing is different than the distribution of the `ban1` when `ban5` is not missing\
+**Alternative Hypothesis:** The distribution of `ban1` when `ban5` is missing is different than the distribution of the `ban1` when `ban5` is not missing\
 TVD between `ban1` and `ban5`, since `ban1` is categorical

 <div class="table-wrapper" markdown="block">